-Internal Rotation - CAA requires PMFs to complete one or more internal rotations totaling four months.
+Internal Rotation: CAA requires PMFs to complete one internal four-month rotation.
 The internal rotation allows the PMF to better understand the relationships between CAA's analytical divisions, their functions, build professional relationships, and learn different analytical methods and applications.

 The PMF selects the internal rotation in consultation with mentors and fellow analysts.

-External Rotations - External rotations provide CAA PMFs with opportunities to experience working in other organizations and to broaden their own professional horizons.
+External Rotations: External rotations provide CAA PMFs with

+opportunities to experience working in other organizations and to broaden their own professional horizons.
 External rotations are selected by the PMF, the PMF coordinator, and the external agency.